spiral/docs/framework/shortcuts.md

 ![Short Bindings](https://raw.githubusercontent.com/spiral/guide/master/resources/virtual-bindings.gif)

-Consider shortcuts as temporary replacement for a proper class dependency or as a way to make some of application services available from outside:
+Consider shortcuts as temporary replacement for a proper class dependency or as public properties of your application (your App use SharedTrait as well):

 ```php
 $app = MyBlogApp::init(...);